4-minute read

 - Review and adapt: Periodically review the board’s structure, processes, and policies to ensure they remain relevant and effective in meeting the organization’s needs.

-Incorporating AI governance processes
+Incorporating responsible AI governance processes

-The AI governance process makes safety a standard of practice in the data science lifecycle.
+The responsible AI governance process makes safety a standard of practice in the data science lifecycle.
 Here we’ve illustrated an example of how governance considerations can integrate into the development, testing, and deployment of AI models:

 Put your data to work